fmarotta/kaobook/README.md

 ## Repository Schema

-The main class file is `kaobook.cls`, which is used for books.
-There is another class file for articles, namely `kaoartcl.cls`, and in the future there may be classes for handouts, reports and theses.
-The commands common to all classes are in the `kao.def` file, while the class files contain only the class-specific commands.
+There are two main class files: `kaobook.cls`, used for books, and `kaohandt.cls`, used for reports or handouts; both rely on `kao.def`, which contains the bulk of the definitions that are commont to both classes.
+In the future there may be another class for theses.

 There are two template files for the two supported classes, and each has its own bibliography file.
 Further examples are listed in the `examples` directory.
-The book that documents the class is an example itself, but the pdf is linked in the root of the repository so that it will be found easier.
+The book that documents the class is an example itself, but the pdf has been copied to the root of the repository so that it will be found easier.

 The `styles` directory contains additional packages that are used by the class, but in principle they are independent of it (even though in